Crosscap states and duality of Ising field theory in two dimensions: VI. Conformal perturbation theory for the crosscap overlap

-The absolute value of the Ishibashi coefficients for the crosscap state $|\mathcal{C}\rangle$ can be determined from the loop channel-tree channel correspondence between the cylinder partition function with two crosscap boundaries and the Klein bottle partition~\cite{Fioravanti1994}:
+In rational CFTs, a crosscap state $|\mathcal{C}\rangle$ can be expressed as a linear combination of crosscap Ishibashi states:

-where $S_{a,b}$ is the modular $\mathcal{S}$ matrix and $M_{a,a}$ is the degeneracy of the diagonal character $\chi_a (q)\bar{\chi}_a (\bar{q})$ appearing in the modular-invariant partition function on the torus.
-For many rational CFTs, the data of the matrices $S$ and $M$ are already known, since the modular-invariant partition function can be systematically obtained via the A-D-E classification~\cite{Cappelli2009,Cappelli1987,Francesco-Book}.
-Therefore, we can obtain a compact expression for the non-vanishing first-order perturbation correction of the crosscap overlap if $\mathcal{A}_a\neq 0$, as shown in Eq.~\eqref{eq:cross-ovlp-2nd-perturb-SM}.
-Specifically, for the $\mathbb{Z}_3$ parafermion CFT with thermal perturbation (perturbation operator has conformal weight $h_\varepsilon = \bar{h}_\varepsilon = 2/5$), we have $\mathcal{A}_1 = (3+6/\sqrt{5})^{1/4}$ and $|\mathcal{A}_\varepsilon| = (3-6/\sqrt{5})^{1/4}$, which gives the following first-order perturbation correction to the crosscap overlap:
+where the expansion coefficients are precisely the crosscap coefficients.
+The absolute values of these coefficients can be determined from the loop channel-tree channel correspondence between the Klein bottle partition function and the cylinder partition function with crosscap boundaries.
+In particular, for rational CFTs with charge conjugation modular invariants, one can always construct the PSS crosscap state $|\mathcal{C}_0\rangle$ associated with the identity field, whose crosscap coefficients are